The Fight to HELP END THE Stigma associated with LUNG CANCER for smokers and ex-smokers

 WHAT CAN WE DO ABOUT IT?

-We could start by refraining from judging others and try to understand that smoking is not a bad habit, it is an addiction which, like cancer is a disease.
-Unfortunately, the stigma associated with lung cancer is a deeply held belief and can be difficult to change for many but I truly hope I can help some people realize how their ignorance is inflicting so much pain on others who are simply victims of a wicked addiction.
-I believe that if we all took a good look at ourselves we may be less tempted to impose our judgment on others.
-To judge others is to judge oneself, because you say more about yourself than about others.
+We could start by trying to understand that smoking is not a bad habit, it is an addiction which, like cancer is a disease.
+Unfortunately, the stigma associated with lung cancer is a deeply held belief and can be difficult to change for many, but I truly hope I can help some people realize how much pain they are inflicting on others who are simply victims of a wicked addiction.